nesi/support-docs/docs/General/FAQs/Login_Troubleshooting.md

 ### 5. Ensure you're not reusing the same 6-digit code from your token.

-Login will fail if the same 6-digit code is used to access the Māui or Mahuika login node after it has been used to access the lander node, or for consecutive login attempts to any node.
-If in doubt, wait <span class="dictionary-of-numbers-quantity-30s dictionary-of-numbers-processed">30 seconds</span> for a new token to be generated.
+Login will fail if the same 6-digit code<span class="dictionary-of-numbers"> is </span>used to access the Māui or Mahuika login node after it has been used to access the lander node, or for consecutive login attempts to any node.
+If in doubt, wait
+<span class="dictionary-of-numbers dictionary-of-numbers-processed">30
+seconds</span> for a new token to be generated.

 ### 6. Ensure the correct Second Factor token is being used